shirish93/shirish93.github.io/_ideas/2024-03-15-upscaling-nepali-tourism.md

   - ideas
   - Kathmandu
 ---
+Are there low-lying fruits with tourism upscaling that don't involve massive and expensive infrastructure programs or marketing campaigns?
+What might be the cheapest way to get more boogie tourists to come, and spend more?

 Upscaling Nepali tourism – core ideas

 Thought: How can we raise tourism revenue, improve infrastructure and living standards by turning Nepal into a premium destination.